mother-of-all-self-hosting/mash-playbook/docs/services/promtail.md

 # promtail_varlog_scraper_host_path: /var/log
 ```

+You can see the configuration for this scraper in the `promtail_varlog_scraper_config` variable in [the `defaults/main.yml` file](https://github.com/mother-of-all-self-hosting/ansible-role-promtail/blob/main/defaults/main.yml) of the ansible-role-promtail Ansible role.

+When using this scraper, beware that **log-rotation may lead to double-ingestion** as described [here](https://grafana.com/docs/loki/latest/send-data/promtail/configuration/#example-static-config) in the official documentation:

+> If you are rotating logs, be careful when using a wildcard pattern like *.log, and make sure it doesn’t match the rotated log file.
+For example, if you move your logs from server.log to server.01-01-1970.log in the same directory every night, a static config with a wildcard search pattern like *.log will pick up that new file and read it, effectively causing the entire days logs to be re-ingested.

+To work around it, you may wish to adjust `promtail_varlog_scraper_config_labels_path_suffix` which defaults to `/**/*log`.

 #### Scraping other directories

 Besides the predefined scrapers described above, you can also define your own additional ones with the help of these variables: